oplS17projects/voxos/WILLIAM_BOBOS.md

 ```

-## 2. Filtering a List to cull off-screen elements
+## 2. Filter - removal of off-screen elements

 There are elements that needed removal once they moved off-screen: